tonmcg/tonymcgovern.com/content/blog/create-custom-connectors.md

 ## Define, Test, and Debug API Requests

 Let's say I want to download the latest fire emergency calls in the City of Seattle.
-On the [SODA dataset documentation page](https://dev.socrata.com/foundry/data.seattle.gov/grwu-wqtk) there is a runtime tool that lets me see the results of this request right in the browser:
+The [SODA dataset documentation page](https://dev.socrata.com/foundry/data.seattle.gov/grwu-wqtk) provides a tool that lets me see the results of this request right in the browser:

 ![Emergency calls](/img/main/Emergency Calls.png)

-In Postman, I create the same request, which returns the same results:
+I create the same request in Postman, which returns the same results:

 ![Emergency Calls Postman](/img/main/Emergency Calls Postman.png)

-Making the same request in Power BI using the `Web.Contents`<sup>[[4]](#odata)</sup> function also yields the same results:
+Using the `Web.Contents`<sup>[[4]](#odata)</sup> function, I make the same request in Power BI, which also yields the same results:

 ``` javascript
 let